 - (a) The board shall consist of fifteen members and six alternates appointed by the city council for a term of two years.
-All members shall be removable for cause by the city council upon written charges and after a public hearing. - (b) The officers of the board shall consist of a chair, two vice-chairs, a board administrator, a secretary, and any other officers the board may elect or the chair may appoint.
-The board administrator and secretary shall have no voting rights. - (c) The board shall be divided into three panels of five members.
-A board member may serve only on the panel to which the member is assigned. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
+All members shall be removable for cause by the city council upon written charges and after a public hearing. - (b) The officers of the board shall consist of a chair, two vice-chairs, appointed by the mayor, a board administrator, a board secretary, a board attorney, and any other officers the board may elect or the chair may appoint.
+The board administrator, board secretary, and board attorney shall have no voting rights. - (c) The board shall be divided into three panels of five members.
+A board member may serve only on the panel to which the member is assigned.
+The chair and vice-chairs shall each be the presiding officer of one of the panels. - (d) The board and panels of the board shall be provided the staff employees necessary to conduct its proceedings, as provided by the budget.
 The services of an accountant and abstract research company may be retained as needed for the preparation of compliance cases.